upb-lea/Inkscape_electric_Symbols/README.md

 * Recommended way to rotate the component: click 2 times on the component until the turning arrows are visible.
 Turn the component while keeping the shift key pressed.
 * Recommended way to mirrow components: Press v (vertical) or h (horizontal)
 * Grid on/off by #-key
-* Change Color of area: Click on Color
+* Change Color of area: Mark area, click on Color
-* Change Color of line: Shift + Click on Color
+* Change Color of line: Mark line, shift + click on Color
 * Note: Some components consist of areas and lines (e.g. arrow).
 When changing color, both actions must be performed.

 ![Alt Text](/Sources/Using_Symbols.gif)